-House Kombucha is a family-run, community business dedicated to bringing the ancient tradition of fermenting living, probiotic teas into modern light.
+House Kombucha is a woman founded and employee-owned business dedicated to bringing the ancient tradition of fermenting living, probiotic teas into modern light.
 Founded by Rana Lehmer-Chang in 2009, we've become an integral part of the San Francisco Bay Area’s thriving food economy.
-Read our Founder's Story!

 I'm Rana, the owner, operator and founder of House Kombucha.
 Here's a little history on how this company came to be.